1. Guide line for Submission and Publishing of Articles

 Tables are placed on a new page after the references list.
 The numbering of tables is made in the order of the references in the text.
 The table numbering is typed in bold with right alignment (for example, Table 1).
 The table heading (if available) is typed on the next line in bold type with center alignment.
 The reference to the table in the main text is made in bold in parentheses – for example, (Table 1).
 If the table has a large volume, it can be placed on a separate page, and in case it has a significant width, on a page with a landscape orientation.

 Figures are sequentially placed on a new page after the tables (or references).
 The numbering of figures is made in the order of the links in the text.
 The numbering header is typed in bold with a centered alignment (for example, Fig. 1).
 The thematic title (if any) is in the same line immediately after the numbering (for example, Fig. 1.
 Dependency ...).
-The link to the picture in the main text is bold in parentheses – for example, (Fig. 1).
-If the drawing is large, it should be placed on a separate page, and in case it has a significant width, on a page with a landscape orientation.
-Figures can be scanned from the original (with a resolution of 300 dpi in grayscale) or executed by means of computer graphics and saved in the formats JPEG, TIFF, BMP, PSD.
-The file size of the picture should not exceed 3 MB.
+The link to the figure in the main text is bold in parentheses – for example, (Fig. 1).
+If the figure is large, it should be placed on a separate page, and in case it has a significant width, on a page with a landscape orientation.
+Figures can be scanned from the original (with a resolution of 150–300 dpi) or executed by means of computer graphics and saved in the formats JPEG, TIFF, BMP, PSD.
+The file size of the figure should not exceed 3 MB.
 The use of graphics in MS Visio format, various CAD and other programs is not allowed.
 Figures should be clear.
 All positions in the figure must be decoded and described.
-The legend of the picture should be easy to read, the font is not less than 8-9 pt.
-It is allowed, and in the case of illustrations of a large volume (file), the placement of pictures in a separate electronic version file is welcome.
-The name of the picture is placed directly under the picture and should not be included in the format of the picture.
+The legend of the figure should be easy to read, the font is not less than 8–9 pt.
+The name of the figure is placed directly under the figure and should not be included in the format of the figure.

 No more than eight figures and tables are allowed.